beatricexc/GreyCampusMod5/README.md

 ## KNN
 K-Nearest Neighbour can be used for both classification and regression predictive problems.

-**Usage**: to classify the new cases based on all the available nearest neighbouring cases **Assumptions**:
+**Usage**: to classify the new cases based on all the available nearest neighbouring cases.

+**Assumptions**:
 - KNN assumes that the data is in a feature space
 - meaning, the data points are in a metric space